How Do I Get Started?

 - These CQ methods involve far less effort than having to explain and re-explain what WWFF is and how two programs exist.
 Please include this website URL in your select post-activation emails, should you be interested in spreading the word about WWFF and the additional awards waiting for a fellow Ham.

-The Stuart, VE9CF, gives some tips on dual park activations and on using Ham2k Polo POTA & WWFF logger.
+Stuart, VE9CF, gives some tips on dual park activations and on using Ham2k Polo.

-What to Do When the POTA & WWFFActivation is Over?
+What to Do When Your Dual-Park Activation is Over?

-Be sure to upload your log to POTA & WWFF n a timely manner.
+Be sure to upload your log to WWFF & POTA in a timely manner.

 - To submit your log to POTA: https://pota.app/#/user/logs